Neurological examination of the sensory system

 Posterior to medial malleolus

 There are quite a lot of them, right?
-Tackle the following quiz to reinforce your knowledge about dermatomes and master them:
+Tackle the following study unit to reinforce your knowledge about dermatomes and master them:

 The skin, muscles, and tendons are filled with nociceptors and mechanoreceptors that aid in detecting stimuli from the environment.
 These receptors communicate with the ascending spinal tracts via the dorsal nerve root.
 Once within the spinal cord, the nerve endings synapse at different points within the dorsal horn of the gray matter, before entering the white matter on the ipsilateral or contralateral side (depending on the tract).